Dobefu/DLiteScript/docs/content/docs/standard-library/math/log.md

 +++
 title = 'math.log'
 linkTitle = 'log'
-description = 'Returns the natural logarithm of a number.' weight = 0 draft = false
+description = 'Calculate the natural logarithm (base e) of a number.
+Return the logarithmic value for mathematical and scientific calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++